Last updated on July 8th, 2022 at 04:26 pm

 What if I am just me?
 Making it up as I go along?
 What if that is what we are all really doing deep down inside?
 What if we are not meant to have all the answers, all at once?
 What if life really is just continuously evolving?

 Living Life Moment by Moment

 For me at least, most of the greatest events and successes of my life happened because I followed my passions and took a risk.
 I rarely felt as though I knew how to create what I wanted before I started.

 I have so often made it up as I go along.
 I hold a vision for what I want to create, get in action, and then see where it leads me.
 Along the way, I improvise, and I find that the universe generally supports me in creating what I want.

 I know I have the ability to create amazing things because I have done it over and over in my life.

 Yet there are times when I still fall into the abyss of fear or self-doubt when I wonder how I’ll make it work this time.
 In those moments, it can feel as though my “success” rests on “figuring it all out” right now and knowing how my life will go.
 There are times when I want to have the game plan all mapped out, now, so I feel in control.

 What if I could let go of the need to know the future, and just trust in what I’m doing and creating now?
 What if I could let go of the need to have all the answers?

 What Is Success Anyhow?

-Yet the truth is that some events in my life happened miraculously fast, with everything clicking into place almost immediately, and other “successes” took a lot longer to created, with more bumps in the road and obstacles along the way.
-That doesn’t mean those successes were worth any less, and in fact they often left me with a greater sense of reward in the end, knowing what I had overcome to make it happen.
+Yet the truth is that some events in my life happened miraculously fast, with everything clicking into place almost immediately, and other “successes” took a lot longer to create, with more bumps in the road and obstacles along the way.
+That doesn’t mean those successes were worth any less, and in fact, they often left me with a greater sense of reward, in the end, knowing what I had overcome to make it happen.